dbt-labs/docs.getdbt.com/website/docs/docs/deploy/cloud-ci-job.md

 ---

 dbt Cloud makes it easy to test every single code change you make prior to deploying that new logic into production.
 Once you've connected your [GitHub account](/docs/collaborate/git/connect-github), [GitLab account](/docs/collaborate/git/connect-gitlab), or [Azure DevOps account](/docs/collaborate/git/connect-azure-devops), you can configure continuous integration (CI) jobs to run when someone opens a new pull request in your dbt repository.
-For more information, refer to [Configure a job trigger](#configure-a-job-trigger).
+For more information, refer to [Configure CI for a job](#configure-ci-for-a-job).

 Draft pull requests do _not_ trigger jobs.
 If you want jobs to run on each new commit, you need to mark your pull request as **Ready for review**.